Madison Schramm

 Assistant Professor, Department of Political Science, University of Toronto

-My commentary and reviews have been published in Foreign Affairs, Perspectives on Politics, the Texas National Security Review, the Atlantic, the Christian Science Monitor, Inkstick, the Duck of Minerva, Stimson.org, and CFR.org; and my research and analyses have been cited in the New York Times, the Washington Post, and the Jerusalem Post.
+My commentary and reviews have been published in Foreign Affairs, Perspectives on Politics, the Texas National Security Review, the National Interest, the Atlantic, the Christian Science Monitor, Inkstick, the Duck of Minerva, Stimson.org, and CFR.org; and my research and analyses have been cited in the New York Times, the Washington Post, and the Jerusalem Post.
 I have previously worked with the Council on Foreign Relations; the Berkley Center for Religion, Peace, and World Affairs; Yale University's Political Violence FieldLab; and the RAND Corporation.
-My research has been generously supported by the Canadian Social Sciences and Humanities Research Council, the University of Notre Dame International Security Center, the Cosmos Foundation, the Smith Richardson Foundation, the Georgetown Graduate School of Arts and Sciences, and the Department of Government at Georgetown University.
+The Canadian Social Sciences and Humanities Research Council, the University of Notre Dame International Security Center, the Cosmos Foundation, the Smith Richardson Foundation, the Georgetown Graduate School of Arts and Sciences, and the Department of Government at Georgetown University have generously supported my research.